Ruffus the Dog

 When Robert Mills left Radical Sheep in 2002, ownership and rights to the award-winning series were transferred to his new company, Hunky Dorey Entertainment.
-Mills, who also performs the title role of Ruffus, is now distributing the original series and subsequent new works online.
-The first major production was a re-telling of the Charles Dickens classic A Christmas Carol with Ruffus playing Scrooge.
+In 2010, Mills announced all of the original shows would be posted online under a Creative Commons license, and that they want to produce new episodes for online release.
+The first major production was a re-telling of the Charles Dickens classic A Christmas Carol with Ruffus playing Ebenezer Scrooge.
+Six of the show's original puppeteers, Robert Mills, Bob Stutt, Gord Robertson, Fred Stinson, Karen Valleau, and Ben Deutsch, returned for the project, as did songwriter JP Houston.
+Alyson Court, who played Loonette the Clown on The Big Comfy Couch, voiced the Ghost of Christmas Past.

-Currently, the Ruffus Project is embarking on production of a new web series entitled: Ruffus The Dog's Steampunk Adventure.
+In 2013, the Ruffus Project planned to develop a web series entitled: Ruffus The Dog's Steampunk Adventure.
+However, the project, appears to have been scrapped as the official website has since went defunct.

-Also in the works are a series of illustrated book titles and a pre-school web series entitled: Ruffus Rhymes.
+Also in the works were a series of illustrated book titles and a pre-school web series entitled: Ruffus Rhymes.
+Neither of them got off the ground.

 Synopsis

 Ruffus the Dog runs a bookshop in a small town.
 There, he reads a famous fairy tale to the viewers.
 In the story, Ruffus and several other characters portray different characters in the tale.
-At the end, he tells about the moral of the story to the viewers.
+At the end, he talks about the moral of the story to the viewers.